harusweb/mission-2-L5-Team-1/README.md

-This is my Mission 1 project for Turners car insurance.
+This is my Mission 2 project for Turners car insurance with Team 1.

 It is just a small prototype where you upload a car image and it tries to tell what type of car it is.